-Prophet Muhammad is the final prophet whom Allah sent to the people of Arabia and the entire world.
+Prophet Muhammad is the final prophet Allah sent to the people of Arabia and the entire world.
 His everlasting miracle is his holy scripture, the Noble Quran.
-The Noble Quran is the best book that introduces the Prophet and praises him because it is the exact words of God and was not written or dictated by the Prophet himself.
-Therefore, the Quran addresses the Prophet in the Quran and occasionally praises him.
-In this article, we will look at some of the instances where God praises Prophet Muhammad in the Quran.
-The topics that we will discuss are the following:
+It is the best book that introduces the Prophet and praises him because it is the exact words of God and was not written or dictated by the Prophet himself.
+Therefore, the Quran addresses him in the Quran and occasionally praises him.
+In this article, we will look at instances where Allah praises Prophet Muhammad in the Quran.

 Praise of Prophet Muhammad in Surah Tawbah

-Surah Tawbah praises the Prophet in at least two instances.
-It mainly talks about the Prophet’s universal kindness to both believers and disbelievers.
+In, Surah Tawbah, Allah praises Prophet Muhammad in at least two instances.
+It mainly talks about his universal kindness to both believers and disbelievers.
 Let us look into two of the verses of Surah Tawbah that praise the Prophet.

 A Praise in the Guise of a Reproach